 - Your keyboard skills and your ability to use the various keyboard tools

-- Your knowledge of office procedure and your approach to handling situations that may arise in the workplace
+- Your knowledge of office procedures and your approach to handling situations that may arise in the workplace

 - Typing skills

-- Knowledge of using common softwares like Microsoft Word, Excel & Outlook
+- Knowledge of using common software like Microsoft Word, Excel & Outlook

 At face value, this may all seem straightforward and very much in line with what you have learned in your training.
 However in reality these are tests you can prepare for with a test prep pack